 If you are diagnosed with atrial fibrillation, the most important thing to know is that this arrhythmia is not life-threatening.
 Episodes often come and go, and many require no treatment at all.

-Patients who experience serious symptoms of atrial fibrillation (i.e., experiencing rapid, erratic heartbeat and fatigue) may benefit from electric shock to the heart to restore normal rhythm (cardioversion), and drugs such as digoxin or beta-blockers can be used to slow the heart rate down.
-However, massive drug intervention is rarely warranted, and, as is the case with most pharmaceuticals, can be dangerous.
+Patients who experience serious symptoms of atrial fibrillation (i.e.,rapid, erratic heartbeat and fatigue) may benefit from electric shock to the heart to restore normal rhythm (cardioversion), and drugs such as digoxin or beta-blockers can be used to slow the heart rate down.
+However, massive drug intervention is rarely warranted when treating atrial fibrillation, and, as is the case with most pharmaceuticals, can be dangerous.

 But beware the conventional treatments for atrial fibrillation.
 When Fran was 68, she was diagnosed with atrial fibrillation and referred to a cardiologist.
 After an unsuccessful cardioversion procedure, the doctored started her on the beta-blocker Betapace, observed her for two days, and sent Fran home.